ottopeczWork/async-programming-presentation/README.md

 > - Return the promise when you test something promise based.
 Use done whe you test something callback based.
 > - Make your assertion run after the asynchronous operation

-### Case3 test for an event preceded by an async operation
+### Case3 test for an event created by an async operation

 #### Code example

     class AweSome extends EventEmitter {